 must be stored on the same volume as your home folder (and, ideally, on the boot volume) or Mail will not trust its contents.
 So you should not try to redirect the whole Mail folder to another location, e.g. using a symlink.
 If you really want your mail to be stored on a different volume, you can move just the V8 or V7 folder and replace it with a symlink, or use the Users & Groups preferences pane to move your entire home folder to a different volume.
-C. If you still can't enable the plug-in, the problem may be that Mail's private plug-ins folder is damaged and needs to be reset.
-Please follow the instructions below for the version of macOS that you're using:
+C. If you still can't enable the plug-in, or if Mail reports "Incompatible Plug-ins Disabled," the problem may be that Mail's private plug-ins folder is damaged and needs to be reset.
+Please see the instructions in Resetting Mail's Private Plug-Ins Folder.